AMXX-Shop/Christmas-hat/README.md

 # Christmas hat
-Christmas hat - it AMXModX plugin for Counter-Strike, which adds to each player a Christmas hat.
+Christmas hat - it AMX Mod X plugin for Counter-Strike, which adds to each player a Christmas hat.

 ### Requirements
 - HLDS or ReHLDS